-We assume that you did some research when you were building the website and have a structure which adequately represents the full range of services your business offers.
+We will assume that you did some initial keyword research when you were building the website and have a structure which adequately represents the full range of services your business offers.

 The process by which you can work out the most valuable search terms includes:

 First you will see search volume for your key-phrases.